streamlab/starting-point/CALENDAR.md

   - _John Leads_
   - Sensing conductivity concepts
   - Demonstration: Making sounds with different water
+    - How I did it [is here](http://johnkeefe.net/make-every-week-audible-water-sensor)
+    - I have kits!
   - Intro to Riffle, our cheap sensor in a bottle
     - How it works
     - How it was made